As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Knife sharpeners that have an abrasive belt can be used with a push or a pull stroke through the sharpener.
 This is because the sharpening action will be determined by the direction of travel of the abrasive belt.

-This is probably the most controversial method, where some people use a push stroke and some a pull stroke, and others use a combination.
+This is probably the most controversial method, where some people use a push stroke, some a pull stroke, and others use a combination.
 We will discuss this method a little later in more detail and give our recommendation.

 If you are using a commercially manufactured sharpener, it is always best to follow the manufacturer’s recommendation for the correct method for using the sharpener.